Behaviour in Early Childhood (12001.1)

 Basic IT skills are required.

-Artificial intelligence services will be used for assessment 2.
-Its use should be appropriately referenced, meaning that students must reference the use of AI in their assessment in the same way as they reference other source material.
+- its use is appropriately referenced, meaning that students must reference the use of AI in their assessment in the same way as they reference other source material.

 In-unit costs